Nationals put Juan Soto on IL with strained left shoulder - WHIZ News

 The Nationals began the day in last place in the NL East with a 5-9 record, thanks in large part to problems with their starting rotation.

-Stephen Strasburg is on the IL with right shoulder inflammation, Jon Lester began the season on the COVID-19 injured list and has yet to make his Nationals debut, and Max Scherzer is 0-1 heading into his scheduled start Wednesday.
+Stephen Strasburg is on the IL with right shoulder inflammation, Jon Lester began the season on the COVID-19 injured list and has yet to make his Nationals debut, and Max Scherzer is 0-1 heading into his scheduled start Wednesday against the visiting Cardinals.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports